NordicWayInterchange/interchange/README.md

 Accepted subscriptions will be set up by the Routing Configurer so finally the messages can be collected by the Message collector.

-More information on the concepts and the open source implementation of the interchange node is found on the [Github Wiki](https://github.com/NordicWayInterchange/interchange/wiki)

 Additional information about the Nordic Way Interchange Node can be found [here](https://www.nordicway.net/).

 ### Contact